-As at the end of the reporting period to 30 June 2021, none of the Non-Executive Directors had an interest, position, association or relationship of the type described in Box 2.3.
+As at the end of the Last Reporting Period, none of the independent Directors had an interest, position, association or relationship of the type described in Box 2.3.

 ASX Recommendation 2.4 - A majority of the board of a listed entity should be independent directors.